On the Risks of Collecting Multidimensional Data Under Local Differential Privacy

 \subsection{System Overview}

-We consider the situation in which a (possibly untrusted) server collects users' multidimensional data for frequency estimation under $\epsilon$-LDP guarantees multiple times.
-More precisely, in each data collection (\ie, survey), the server can select a different number of attributes $d$.
+We consider the situation in which a (possibly untrusted) server collects users' multidimensional data $d\geq 2$ for frequency estimation under $\epsilon$-LDP guarantees multiple times.
+Particularly, in each data collection (\ie, survey), the server can select a different number of attributes.
 For instance, through a mobile app the server may collect private frequency estimation for different users' demographic data and different application usage (\eg, how much time spent on the application, preferred widget, etc).
 Users could be encouraged to share their private data through the exchange of discount coupons, statistics to compare usage with other users, etc. For the sake of simplicity, we assume that the set of users $\mathcal{U}$ is unique across all surveys, although this can be relaxed in real-life allowing users to opt-in or opt-out of a given survey.
 We assume that the server uses one of the state-of-the-art LDP solutions (\eg, SMP or RS+FD) to collect one random attribute per user.
 Thus, we do not consider the SPL solution in our attacks as all attributes would be collected at once, thus resulting in a low level of utility~\cite{xiao2,wang2019,Arcolezi2021_allomfree,tianhao2017}

 \textbf{Adversary model.} Following the LDP assumptions~\cite{first_ldp,Duchi2013}, we assume that the server knows the users' pseudonymized IDs, \textit{but not their private data or their real identity}.
 This also implies that the server has no knowledge about the real data distributions.
 However, we assume that the server might have some background knowledge $\mathcal{D}_{BK}$ coming from public available source, such as Census data~\cite{census}.
 This background knowledge could for instance contain partial or complete profiles of users along with their true identities.
 Thus, the adversary could be for example the server itself, an attacker who intercepts the communication between the client and the server (\eg, through a man-in-the-middle attack) or a third-party analyst with whom the server may have shared the collected data.